MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMCollectionMember.md

 ```

 ## DESCRIPTION
-The **Get-CMCollectionMember** cmdlet gets a member of a Microsoft System Center Configuration Manager collection.
+The **Get-CMCollectionMember** cmdlet gets a member of a Configuration Manager collection.
 Configuration Manager collections provide a way to manage users, computers, and other resources in your organization.

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.